David Hibbert: Shrewsbury Town

 In May 2007, having never started a league game for North End, Hibbert was transfer listed.
 The next month he was sold to League Two side Shrewsbury Town for a nominal £75,000 fee.
 He hoped Shrewsbury could improve his game.
 He scored the first goal at Shrewsbury's New Meadow stadium, in a pre-season friendly, his first match in "Shrews" colours.
 Along with this, he was also the first ever league goalscorer at New Meadow, scoring a penalty against former club Bradford on 18 August.
 His strong performances that month earned him a nomination for the division's Player of the Month award, though he lost out to Morecambe defender Jim Bentley.
-With four goals in five games in September he was a contender for the award for a second successive month, though this time he lost out to Hereford United's Trevor Benjamin.
+With four goals in five games in September he was a contender for the award for a second-successive month, though this time he lost out to Hereford United's Trevor Benjamin.
 Despite suffering from a hamstring injury in mid-season, Hibbert finished the 2007–08 season as Shrewsbury's top goalscorer with twelve goals in 46 games.
 His goals were crucial in helping the club to avoid relegation out of the Football League.

 Following a solid start to the 2008–09 campaign, Hibbert was sidelined with a broken nose picked up in training, before failing to start a game between October and March due to a foot injury.
 He finished the season having scored just three goals in 25 appearances.
-He spent the following summer undertaking physiotherapy sessions in an attempt to cure his long-standing foot injury.
+He spent the following summer undertaking physiotherapy sessions to cure his long-standing foot injury.

 Hibbert started the 2009–10 season in fantastic form, building a strong partnership with Nathan Elder.
-A brief spell on the sidelines through an achilles injury slowed up his impressive flurry of goals, but he then scored five on the trot, against Macclesfield Town, Bradford City, Chesterfield, Burton Albion and Dagenham & Redbridge; eventually hitting six goals in eight games.
-Though he suffered a groin injury late in the season and missed out on his target of twenty goals, his fifteen goals made him Shrewsbury's top goalscorer for the second time in three seasons earned him the club's Player of the Year award.
+A brief spell on the sidelines through an Achilles injury slowed up his impressive flurry of goals.
+He then scored five on the trot against Macclesfield Town, Bradford City, Chesterfield, Burton Albion and Dagenham & Redbridge; eventually hitting six goals in eight games.
+Though he suffered a groin injury late in the season and missed out on his target of twenty goals, his 15 goals made him Shrewsbury's top goalscorer for the second time in three seasons earned him the club's Player of the Year award.